 I often remember Elsie’s determination.
 It was an honour to have shared the final years of her life’s journey.

 Elsie did NOT receive any Government Funding to help her stay at home.

-The Government Reform of Consumer Directed Care started a couple of weeks ago (1 July 2015), therefore Elderly clients like Elsie are now eligible for a Level 4 Home Care Package.
+The Government Reform of Consumer Directed Care started 1 July 2015, therefore Elderly clients like Elsie are now eligible for a Level 4 Home Care Package.

-Daughterly Care can negotiate on your behalf so the Approved Provider pays for 2 days of Live in Care when the client receives a Level 4 Home Care Package.
-This means we will only charge the client for 5 days of Live in Care – this is a significant saving (28%) for the client and it is only now possible!
+Daughterly Care can negotiate on your behalf so the Approved Provider pays for some of your Live in Care.
 Consumer Directed Care has given Elders 9 new rights including the ability to choose the TYPE of care (Live in care) and WHO provides the care (Daughterly Care).

 I’m passionate about Consumer Directed Care because it will enable more Elders to stay at home for life, which is what they want.
 Nobody wants to be placed in a Nursing Home.

 There are 4 levels of Government subsidised Consumer Directed Care (CDC) Home Care Packages.
 (Valid from 1 July 2018 to 30 June 2019)

 |Consumer Directed Care Package||Home Care Package Per annum p/person||10% Supplement* Per annum p/person||Total Govt.
 Subsidy Per annum p/person|